c0ze/dss_reuters/README.md

     api = DataStream::Api.new
     res = api.ric_stream  ".TRXFLDAUTFIN", "2018-01-01", "2018-04-01"

-Data stream API acepts `RIC` identifier atm.
+You can also use ISIN identifiers as in Data Scope api.

+    res = api.isin_stream  "SCOM.NR", "2018-01-01", "2018-04-01"

 The request is synchronous, so results are available immediately.

+### Getting ISIN for RIC or vs

+You can use the DataScope api to get Isin code for a Ric code or vs

+    req = api.extract_with_isin "KE1000001402", :composite, ["RIC", "Close Price", "ISIN"]

 ## Contributing